serverless-workflow/workflow-impl/README.md

 # Serverless Workflow Impl

-**Note**: In order to build you have to first build the "spi-changes" of the workflow-api module -- https://github.com/serverless-workflow/workflow-api/tree/spi-changes
+**Note**: In order to build currently you have to first build the "spi-changes" branch of the workflow-api module -- https://github.com/serverless-workflow/workflow-api/tree/spi-changes This limitation should be lifted soon

 This project provides an implementation of the Serverless Workflow Specification Version 0.1 (https://github.com/cncf/wg-serverless/blob/master/workflow/spec/spec.md)